5anjana/5anjana.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a **Masters in Data Science student** at the **University of Virginia**, scheduled to graduate in May 2025.
 I have a strong background in deep learning, computer vision, multimodal learning, product analytics, healthcare research, large language models, and resposible AI product development.
 I previously worked as a **Research Scientist** at **University of Virginia** with [Dr. Donald E. Brown](https://engineering.virginia.edu/faculty/donald-e-brown) and [Dr. Sana Syed](https://research.med.virginia.edu/chrc/key-investigators/sana-syed-md-ms/).
-My work involved training and fine-tuning models for specific tasks and applying advanced natural language processing (NLP) and computer vision techniques to multimodal medical data.
+My work involved using data science techniques and training machine learning models for disease classification and pattern recognition in multimodal medical data.
+I am currently working on a capstone project with **Deloitte** as a **Data Scientist**, focusing on evaluating large language models assessment methodologies, including NLP-based approaches and LLM-as-a-judge methods, to assess LLM-generated content across multiple dimensions.
 Previously I have interned at **BNY Mellon** and **ZestMoney** as a **Software Developer**.
-I also hold a **Master of Technology** and a **Bachelor of Technology** in **Geological Technology** with a minor in **Mathematics** from the **Indian Institute of Technology, Roorkee**.
+I also hold a **Master of Technology** and a **Bachelor of Technology** in **Geological Technology** and **Mathematics** from the **Indian Institute of Technology, Roorkee**.
 Find my [CV here](https://5anjana.github.io/assets/CV_Sanjana_Srivastava.pdf).

 # 📖 Education